Aider-AI/aider/aider/website/docs/install/optional.md

 - For Windows, there is no need to install PortAudio.
 - For Mac, do `brew install portaudio`
 - For Linux, do `sudo apt-get install libportaudio2`
+  - Some linux environments may also need `sudo apt install libasound2-plugins`

 ## Add aider to your editor